clustertech/cpfs-os/docs/design/21-protection.md

     and CN received.
 If the hash value matches the one received, connection registration is declared successful and the server will reply normally

-This protocol utilizes random challenges to prevent against replay attack, and performs mutual authentication, however this does not prevent MITM evasdropping.
-To prevent evasdropping, the connection must be encryted but this will incur overhead to the performance of CPFS.
+This protocol utilizes random challenges to prevent replay attack, and performs mutual authentication, however this does not prevent MITM evasdropping.
+To prevent evasdropping, the connection must be encryted but this slows down the system.
 Therefore, channel encryption is not considered.

-The secret key and encryption algorithm should be strong enough so that brute force attempt is not possible.
-On the other hand, the random challenge should be unique and random enough so that the challenge generated is not predictable and overlapping with challenges generated from other CPFS components.